{{ summaryHeading }}

 Permission profile

-The planned reader restrictions for printing, copying, editing, commenting, forms, and assembly.
+The planned restrictions for printing, copying, editing, commenting, forms, and page assembly in conforming readers.

 Entropy bits

-An estimate of random search space based on password length and character pool.
+A search-space estimate based on password length and character pool size.

 AES-256

-A modern encryption target for PDF standard security workflows.
+A modern encryption target for new PDF password protection workflows.

 Handoff note